 Even though it is a pretty common understanding that poor cyber security leaves a lot at risk, too many people exercise some of the worst password habits.
 In fact, many people use the same very common passwords for Facebook, personal banking, work log ins, and more.
-Over 60% of data breaches are a result of either week, overused, or unguarded passwords.
+Over 60% of data breaches are a result of either weak, overused, or unguarded passwords.
 If you consider the type of data you have in various online accounts, then strengthening your password security will begin to become more of a priority.
 Need to improve your cyber security?
 Learn about managed IT services in San Marcos, TX.

 What Does a Password Manager Do?

-Because using a different logins for each account is an important part of cyber security, it can be hard to keep track of all of your different usernames and passwords, especially considering that the average person has around 90 different accounts.
+Because using a different login for each account is an important part of cyber security, it can be hard to keep track of all of your different usernames and passwords, especially considering that the average person has around 90 different accounts.
 A password manager is an application that organizes and securely stores this information for you, so you can access the information when you need it, but it is still safe from outside threats.
 Password managers also make it possible to share passwords in an encrypted form.
 This way, when you need a login from a coworker or your San Marcos managed IT company, it can be shared securely.